cfebs/cfebs.github.com/_includes/resume/experience.md

 * **Ruby Development Intern**, MovethatBlock.com, Loudonville, NY, _Fall 2010 - Summer 2011_
     * Learned Ruby on Rails basics, worked on a bug fix/task basis with 3 person team.
-    * Wrote internal guides on how to setup our development environment which got confusing with Sphinx
+    * Wrote internal guides on how to setup our development environment
         * Distributed a light pre-configured Linux VM to other team members

 * **College Intern**, Aetna, Hartford, CT, _Summer 2010_